omdv/omdv.github.io/_posts/2018-12-09-proxmox-setup.markdown

 ```

 According to Grafana it took about 6min of GPUs time with temperature raising up to 53 degC.
 The average time of epoch is 31s compated to an average of 142s on my mid-2015 13" MacBook Pro with ~330% CPU load and associated noise and heat, so not bad for a $50 card.

+# 8. Backup

+Use homelab machine as borg backup server for all computers inside the network, as well as for itself.
+Then I use rclone to sync the deduplicated borg repository with B2.
+How to [daemonize rclone](https://forum.rclone.org/t/rclone-daemonized/648/8).